Mrs Kate Gowing, Special Educational Needs Co-ordinator (SENCo)

 A child who is having difficulties can get help in different ways.
 The class teacher can make everyday tasks a little easier or put the child in a small group for some extra help with a teaching assistant, under the guidance of the class teacher.
 Teaching Assistants (TAs) can also be allocated to do specific work with them in order to help them catch up where they may have got a little behind on something, or to work with them to pre-teach skills, so that they are prepared when the rest of the class learns something new.
 Indeed many children receive additional support with their learning from adults in 1:1 or small groups, who do not have special educational needs but are merely in need of support in a particular area of the curriculum.

 In line with the current ‘Code of Practice for SEN’ we believe in involving all children actively in their own learning.
-Our policy is to work in partnership with Parents/Carers, involving them with planning, giving suggestions of how they can support their child at home, and also a review of targets set.
+Our policy is to work in partnership with families, involving them with planning, giving suggestions of how they can support their child at home, and also a review of targets set.
 This ensures they feel able to take an active part in helping their children at home.
-We also listen to Parents/Carers’ knowledge of their child, so that school and home can work together to better understand and support learning.
+We also listen to Families’ knowledge of their child, so that school and home can work together to better understand and support learning.
 By continually tracking progress we are able to adjust support to meet the child’s needs at that time.

 When appropriate, we involve outside agencies for their expertise.
-These include Speech Therapists, an Educational Psychologist and Specialist Teaching and Learning Service etc. Parents/Carers are always included in any decision to request this type of extra support for their child.
+These include Speech Therapists, an Educational Psychologist and Specialist Teaching and Learning Service etc. Families are always included in any decision to request this type of extra support for their child.

 Class teachers also identify children who are working at a greater depth in any area of the curriculum.
 These children are supported and challenged in their area of strength and are given opportunities to practice and share their talents.
 Through lunchtime and after school clubs, children are encouraged to try different activities and develop their skills and interests.